 Plan interventions: Understanding who is close to whom helps in strategic intervention planning

-A "connected" relationship (single line) indicates a basic relationship exists.
-A "close" relationship (two lines) indicates warmth and emotional intimacy beyond just being related or connected.
+A "connected" relationship (plain line) indicates a basic relationship exists without specifying quality.
+A "close" relationship (solid blue line) indicates warmth and emotional intimacy — the blue color signals intentional closeness beyond a neutral connection.

 Can close relationships exist between non-family members?